Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 Functional Programming (FP) seeks to avoid using mutable states by using functions as fundamental building blocks rather than variables.

-Swift is not purely a functional programming language, but it does combine multiple programming paradigms to give you flexibility for app development, and it firmly embraces key attributes of FP:
+Swift is not purely a functional programming language &mdash; we must always implement Cocoa frameworks that are mostly designed in an OOP manner &mdash; but Swift combines multiple programming paradigms to give you flexibility for app development, and it firmly embraces two key attributes of FP:

 - **Higher-Order Functions** &mdash; Including map, filter, reduce, and compactMap.